ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 5) Voice Command Workflow (Automatic)
     - After background listener is triggered, audio is recorded with sounddevice.
 The file is saved locally, converted to .wav, and checked with speechbrain or Resemblyzer for user identity.
-    - If voice is verified, whisper transcribes the command (e.g., "engel çıkana kadar düz git").
+    - If voice is verified, whisper transcribes the command (e.g., `"engel çıkana kadar düz git"`).
     - GPT model parses the transcription into JSON like {"komut": "ileri_git", "kosul": "engel_algilayana_kadar"}
     - `motor_surucu.py` receives the JSON and moves the vehicle accordingly.
-    - Voice feedback is generated with OpenAI TTS ("Nova") and played, e.g., "İleri gidiyorum."
+    - Voice feedback is generated with OpenAI TTS ("Nova") and played, e.g., `"ileri gidiyorum"`.

 6) Monitor the System
     - All actions and logs are saved in: